Genesis never says God created water — and that single silence pulls a thread running all the way to a well in Samaria.

 Traced honestly, the pattern runs like this: water precedes the first act of creation and receives the Spirit's attention before anything else exists.
 The first breath of human life is preceded by water rising from below.
 The life-sustaining water of a patriarch's well becomes the site where Jesus offers water that rises from within.
 The eschatological vision of Scripture ends with a river that flows from the throne of God outward and upward through a healed world.

 In each instance: the water is hidden or subterranean in origin.
-It flows upward and outward.
+It wells up, or flows outward from its source — rising in the garden and the well, streaming out from the throne.
 It precedes and enables life.
 It is associated with the presence or gift of God.

 What does this mean?
-Here the argument must be careful.
-The author's view — not universally held: This is best understood as a sustained literary and theological motif, not a systematic doctrine.
-The biblical authors are not writing a philosophy of water.
+The author's view — not universally held: the biblical authors are not writing a philosophy of water.
 But they are consistently reaching for the same image when they want to describe the life-giving presence of God — an unseen source, hidden beneath, rising, flowing out.
 That consistency is real and worth attending to.

-This article has traced a pattern across texts that were written centuries apart, in different genres, by different authors, for different audiences.
-The connection between Genesis 1's pre-existent water and Revelation 22's eschatological river is an intertextual reading — a pattern visible from outside the individual texts.
+What is being traced here is a pattern, not a systematic doctrine — a reading visible from outside the individual texts, across writings composed centuries apart, in different genres, by different authors, for different audiences.
 It does not follow that each author had the others in mind, or that the pattern was intentional at every point.
 The pattern may be theologically significant precisely because it is not manufactured: similar images recur because they are reaching for the same reality.
 But this remains an interpretive claim, not an exegetical certainty.

 Levenson, J. D. (1988).
 Creation and the Persistence of Evil: The Jewish Drama of Divine Omnipotence.
 Harper & Row.